Shmup Freedom Finger Punches Through Genre with All Star Voice Cast

 This is even a rhythmic shmup that’s rhythmic.
 All the enemies, bosses, attack patterns, and events are tied to the music as you punch, toss, grab, and smash your way through over 36 levels.
 When you grab your enemies in the air, you take their weapons or use them as a shield.
 Wide Right Interactive, the developers of the game, want to blend shoot ’em ups and melee brawler mechanics in Freedom Finger.

-Freedom Finger will be playable at PAX East 2019, but if you can’t attend the event, you can get your fists on this satirical shmup sometime this year for PS4 and Xbox One, as well as PC during the summer.
+Freedom Finger will be playable at PAX East 2019, but if you can’t attend the event, you can get your fists on this satirical shmup sometime this year for PS4, Xbox One, and PC.